-Minari's Alan Kim Breaks Down in Tears at the Critics' Choice Awards and It Will Melt Your Heart - E!
+Minari's Alan Kim Breaks Down in Tears at the Critics Choice Awards and It Will Melt Your Heart - E!
 Online

 Well, this was the most heartwarming moment of the night!

-On Sunday, March 7, Alan Kim, the eight-year-old actor who starred in the celebrated drama Minari, took home his very first Critics' Choice Award in the Best Young Actor category.
+On Sunday, March 7, Alan Kim, the eight-year-old actor who starred in the celebrated drama Minari, took home his very first Critics Choice Award in the Best Young Actor category.
 Wearing a tuxedo, the star, who appeared virtually at the ceremony hosted by Taye Diggs, got sweetly emotional over his first big win.

 "Thank you, thank you.
 First of all, I want to thank all the critics who voted, and my family," Alan said.